wp-plugins/vicomi-comment-system/readme.txt

 Installation

 1. Download Vicomi Comments plugin file to add comments to your website.
-1. In your WP Admin panel click on Plugins (Admin menu on the left)
+1. In your WP Admin panel click on Plugins (Admin menu on the left).
 1. Add New comments plugin from the Plugins menu.
 1. Upload the file (choose the vicomi-comments.zip plugin file) to the 'wp-content/plugins/' directory inside of WordPress and then click Install Now.
 1. After the comments plugin installation has completed, click Activate comments Plugin.